 You can read: Deactivating WordPress plugins manually.

-In the last post, we’ve talked about how to solve the database connection problems, without taking the risk with any file.
-Today, I’ll show you with a clear tutorial how to repair a corrupted database table, directly from the PhpMyAdmin dashboard.
+In the last post we’ve talked about how to solve the database connection problems, without taking the risk with any file.
+Today, I’ll show you with a clear tutorial how to repair a corrupted database tables, directly from the PhpMyAdmin dashboard.

 Please make sure to make a backup for your blog to avoid any mistake.
 Download the database, even, if it’s corrupted before doing anything, if you can’t download your tables.
 Start the repair process directly by logging into your cPanel account, then, locate the phpMyAdmin icon and click on it as the below screenshot:

 Now, you get the phpMyAdmin dashboard, at the left sidebar.
 You will see your databases, just find the one that you want to repair.
 If you have a single blog or website, you will find a single database there.
 Just click on it and the linked tables will be shown on the right page.

 Your database tables are displayed now, your next step is repairing them at once.
 All you have to do is to scroll down and click the “check all” tables, and select “Repair Table“, as below:

 As you can see it’s not a rocket science to repair the WordPress database tables, or any other database.
 Make sure that you select the right database, and not be confused with the others.
 If you have multiple websites hosted on the same account, it’s recommended to create a memorable database prefix, or name for each one.
 Thus, you can easily find your tables and avoid any mistake.